East Cannington

 The employment landscape in East Cannington shows performance that lags behind national averages across key labour market indicators

-East Cannington has an educated workforce with diverse sector representation.
-The unemployment rate was 4.3% in the past year, with estimated employment growth of 2.8%.
+East Cannington has a well-educated workforce with diverse sector representation.
+The unemployment rate in the area was 4.4% as of September 2025, with an estimated employment growth of 2.6% over the past year.
+This is based on AreaSearch's aggregation of statistical area data.

 Frequently Asked Questions - Employment